 It’s a controversial topic because some people will claim that unless you have celiac disease, gluten is harmless.
 Others say that it might actually be problematic for most of the population.
 The way to navigate this issue is to think about it critically, and be open to complexity rather than oversimplification.

 I know a lot of people who avoid gluten simply because they’ve “heard” they should, but don’t actually know what it is.
 A common misconception is that gluten is somehow a carb, but this is not exactly accurate.
 While it happens to be found in a lot of carbohydrate-rich products, such as wheat, rye, barley or oats, ‘gluten’ is actually a compound protein.
+Who knew?

 What we know of as “gluten” is a composition of proteins, the primary of these being glutenen and gliadin.
 The former is responsible for the elasticity, while the latter enables bread to rise during baking.
 Gliadin is more associated with the harmful effects people attribute to gluten.
-Gluten works as a binder, or a kind of ‘glue,’ which you might already know if you’ve made bread.
+Gluten works as a binder, or a kind of ‘glue-like’ substance, which you might already know if you’ve made bread.
 Kneading raw dough activates the gluten, increasing its elasticity and making for a chewier loaf that is able to rise well.

 The Issue of Celiac Disease and Gluten-Free Diets